vinceskahan/v5wiki/Meteo-Services.md

 **HOW TO INSTALL - quick**

-a) Install Meteo-Services - -uploader
+a) Install Meteo-Services -uploader in "Batch-mode" with one line.

 On raspberry / linux Systems open a terminal (ctrl+alt+F1) or SSH session and as the user 'pi’ run: